 Einstein, the legendary physicist who gave the world the theory of relativity, liked to relax playing the piano and violin, and sailing.
+And he loved summertime.

 During his New England vacations he also would often would meet with other scientists and debate principles of advanced mathematics and physics in the cool summer evenings.
 He always took a pencil and pad with him on his sailboat, so he could write down his thoughts if the wind died.

 His thoughts, however, also strayed to his lost homeland.
 He kept careful note of the schedule of Hitler’s speeches so he could listen to them on the radio while watching the waves from his Watch Hill cottage.

 While staying in Old Lyme, someone recommended that Einstein visit Gillette Castle.
 He was said to have enjoyed Gillette’s miniature three-mile railroad.
 No danger of running aground there.